Book a call with admissions

 Bottom Line: Can Psychiatric Medications Help?

-At Neuro Wellness Spa Psychiatry in Los Angeles, we understand there’s more to mental health treatment than medication.
-Our no-pressure clinicians here in Los Angeles can work with you to figure out whether antidepressants or a non-pharma alternative, like TMS or Spravato, might work for you.
-We offer convenient, affordable psychiatric appointments in Fresno, Westlake Village, Beverly Hills, Santa Monica, and the rest of California that can be scheduled in person or online.
-Plus, our psychiatry appointments are covered by most insurance, so you can focus on what’s important.
-Get Started Today.
+At Neuro Wellness Spa, we understand there’s more to mental health treatment than medication.
+Our team of licensed mental health experts can work with you to figure out whether antidepressants or a non-pharmaceutical alternative, likeย TMS therapy or individual therapy, might work for you.
+We offer convenient, affordable psychiatric appointments that can be scheduled in person or online.
+Plus, our psychiatry appointments are covered by most insurance, so you can focus on whatโ€™s important.
+Get started today.

 • • Get in touch • •